 To promote an environment of safety, civility, and respect, it is critical that all members of the university community are appropriately educated about behaviors which might implicate the university’s sexual misconduct policy; strategies for preventing sexual violence; and how to prevent and respond to sexual misconduct which impacts members of the NSU community.
 NSU intends to produce graduates across a multitude of professional disciplines who are keenly suited to address inappropriate behaviors and language which perpetuate sex discrimination and sexual violence.
 Ultimately, you should take this training because it will make you a more competent professional in any complex and diverse work environment and a thoroughly informed member of the NSU community.

-The online training is estimated to take approximately one hour to complete.
+The online training is estimated to take approximately 30-45 minutes to complete.
 This estimated time frame presumes that the coursework is the user’s singular focus and does not account for the myriad of distractions that many of us face on a daily basis.
 The training will pause if you try to multitask while completing it, which will extend the time it takes for you to complete it.
 For some users, the training may take longer to complete than estimated.

 Please be advised, you do not need to complete it all at one time.
 Your progress is saved after each section.
 It is recommended that you return to the training via the emailed link, as opposed to relying on your browser history.